Mick Finucane

 Michael Finucane (1922 – 5 July 2016) was an Irish Gaelic footballer who played as a left corner-back and left wing-back for the Kerry senior team.

 Born in Lisselton, County Kerry, Finucane first played competitive Gaelic football in his youth.
-He came to prominence with his local club Ballydonoghue before later enjoying championship success with the Shannon Rangers divisional team.
+He came to prominence with his local club Ballydonoghue before later having Kerry Senior Championship success with the Shannon Rangers divisional team.

 Finucane made his senior debut during the 1946-47 league.
-He went on to play a brief role for Kerry on the left-hand-side flank, and won one Munster medal.
+He went on to play a brief role for Kerry on the left-hand-side flank, and won one Munster Senior Football Championship medal.
 He was an All-Ireland runner-up on one occasion.

 As a member of the Munster inter-provincial team on a number of occasions, Finucane won one Railway Cup medal.
 Throughout his inter-county career he made 5 championship appearances.
 Finucane retired from inter-county football following the conclusion of the 1950 championship.